thereal-cc/CHIP8-EMU/README.md

-# Chip-8 Emulator (Version 1.4.1)
+# Chip-8 Emulator (Version 1.4.2)

 Basically the hello world equivalent of emulator develpment.
 I decided to develop this first before I try something more complex like a 6502 or Z80 Emulator, but I'm proud of the initial state this is in.

-# Changelog (Version 1.4.1)
+## Changelog (Version 1.4.2)

 So much cleanup and fixes I don't even kow where to begin.
-The Corax+ and Flags come back 100%, and the only error in the Quirks Test is a SLOW reading for display waiting.
 Thank you to ZX Dunny, AEstus Vitae, and Janitor Raus for their tough love and help with this project.

 ## Installation